n11kol11c/rust-on-cart/CODE_OF_CONDUCT.md

 ## Questions?

 If you have questions, please see .
-If that doesn't answer your questions, feel free to [contact us](mailto:XXX).
+If that doesn't answer your questions, feel free to [@vexstate](https://github.com/vexstate).